2 Rubric and Assessment

 Note that ‘satisfactorily’ meeting the criteria means completing all of the work that I have set for you.
 BUT, note also that you have the power to determine how much work that actually is, provided that you can justify why you haven’t pushed further.
 That is, I will look at your fail logs and your notebooks to determine whether or not the module exercises were challenging for you.
 It is thus in your best interest to keep careful and complete fail logs and notebooks as you do both the modules AND your capstone exercise.
 I can only grade where the evidence exists.

 In exceptional cases, where the work completed goes above and beyond, an A+ may be possible.

 We all come to digital work with differing degrees of digital literacy.
 By framing assessment as ‘satisfactory’ I recognize that each of you are different, and I assess you against your own starting point and your own growth.

-You will receive feedback and be in communication with me and with our TA throughout the course; our feedback will help you grow.
+You will receive feedback and be in communication with me throughout the course; the feedback is meant to help you grow as a scholar.

-The final project is assessed against the same criteria as the coursework.
+The capstone exercise is assessed against the same criteria as the coursework.
 Community participation is assessed through your substantive and generous collaboration via the annotations and in the Zulip space.